appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 ---
 # MySQL

-This page provides information for connecting your application to your MySQL database and using queries to manage its content.
+This page provides information for connecting your application to your MySQL database and for using queries to manage its content.

 Appsmith supports MySQL versions 5.5, 5.6, 5.7, and 8.0.